Sponsor a child in Ethiopia

 Our charity has been helping children in Ethiopia since a disastrous drought in 1974.
 We started working in Makalle, the region worst hit by the famine, and since then have been helping many orphaned and abandoned children across the country.

-With SOS Children, you can help orphaned and abandoned children by sponsoring a child in Ethiopia:
+With SOS Children's Villages, you can help orphaned and abandoned children by sponsoring a child in Ethiopia:

 Worsening poverty as a result of natural disasters, conflict and lack of healthcare